Crude oil futures dip on weak spot demand

-Crude oil prices on Thursday fell Rs 32 to Rs 4,637 per barrel after the participants reduced their positions.
+Crude oil prices on Thursday fell Rs 48 to Rs 4,775 per barrel after the participants cut their positions.

 New Delhi: